Company: TeMeCo

 Step 4:

-However, since one wants to get faster and faster during the test, constant strain rates are defined in ISO 6892, e.g. 0.00025 s-1 .
+However, since you want to get faster and faster during the test, you define constant strain rates in ISO 6892, e.g. 0.00025 s-1 .

 Step 5: